 - polyphosphates,

-Agar-Agar and Reed Arrow - one of the best thickeners
+Agar-Agar and arrowroot – some of the best thickeners

-Agar-agar is a thickener that is becoming more and more popular and more commonly available in our stores.
-On the packaging of some products, it is under the symbol E-406.
-Agar-Agar is a natural and healthy thickener and stabilizer produced by seaweed and naturally occurring marine algae of the Gelidiaceae Gracilariaceae family.
+Agar-agar is a thickener that is becoming increasingly popular and widely available in stores.
+Some product packaging uses the symbol E406.
+Agar-agar is a natural and healthy thickener and stabilizer produced by seaweed and naturally occurring marine algae from the Gelidiaceae and Gracilariaceae families.

-Its use is very similar to gelatin, but it is safer for health.
-Agar-Agar, being a product of plant origin, is an ideal solution for vegans and vegetarians - which is why it owes the lion's share of its popularity.
-This thickener is completely natural, ecological and has no taste and smell, so it does not change the taste of the dishes to which it is added.
-If you do not know what to thicken the soup, then know that agar-agar is also suitable for this.
-Agar-Agar is most often used in the preparation of fruit jellies, jams and preserves, creams and sorbets.
-On the basis of Agar and milk, you can get yoghurts, kefirs, puddings or ice cream.
+Its uses are very similar to gelatin, but it's safer for your health.
+Being a plant-based product, agar-agar is ideal for vegans and vegetarians—which accounts for much of its popularity.
+This thickener is completely natural, eco-friendly, and tasteless, so it doesn't alter the flavor of the dishes it's added to.
+If you're unsure how to thicken soup, know that agar-agar is also suitable for that purpose.
+Agar-agar is most often used to prepare fruit jellies, jams and preserves, creams, and sorbets.
+Yogurts, kefirs, puddings, and ice cream can be made with agar and milk.

-Thickening agents play an important role in our daily nutrition.
-Therefore, it is worth choosing those that are of natural origin.
+Thickeners play an important role in our daily diet.
+It's worth choosing those of natural origin.
 After all, our health and the health of those closest to us are at stake.
-We invite you to our store, where you will find many natural, healthy thickeners.
+We invite you to visit our store, where you'll find a variety of natural, healthy thickeners.

 See also other entries: